 The I/O gateway server function may be combined with login or other service nodes for many configurations.
-If required, the I/O gateway server function can be an optional 1U, 2U or 5U stand-alone server within the ICE system.
+If required, the I/O gateway server function can be an optional 1U, 2U or 3U stand-alone server within the ICE system.
+See Figure 3-7 for a rear view example of the 3U service node.
 One or more I/O gateway nodes are supported per system, based on system size and functional requirement.
 The node may be separated from login and/or batch nodes to scale to large configurations.
 Users login or connect to submit jobs to the compute nodes.
-The node acts as a gateway from InfiniBand to various types of storage, such as direct-attach, Fibre Channel, or NFS.
+The node also acts as a gateway from InfiniBand to various types of storage, such as direct-attach, Fibre Channel, or NFS.